 If you are considering joining the Youth Program, here are the opportunities to get involved.

-1 )To get started immediately, show up to practice before September 1st.
+1 )To get started immediately, contact Yates to observe a practice.
 Before getting on water an orientation must be completed accompanied by a prior swim test.

 2) Sign up for Fall Training and continue reading to find out more.

 Why Should You Join ABC Juniors?

 High school graduates have an opportunity to continue rowing at the college level.
 There are a number of colleges with scholarships available for promising student oarsmen, especially women.